Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 - What needs updating in the deck, strategy, or structure?

-Step 7: Stay in Touch – Nurture Leads and Build Relationships
+Step 7: Stay in Touch – Nurture Leads and Builds Investor Relationships

 The roadshow is just the start.
 The real ROI comes from how you follow up, nurture, and convert interest over time.